kratapps/one-logger-kratapps-com/docs/docs/api/log-lifecycle.md

 `getTriggerLogger`.

 > ⚠ A trigger code is a [top-level Apex](top-level-apex.md), and its code should
-> be wrapped in a try-catch-finally block with error logging and publishing.
-The
+> be wrapped in a try-catch-finally-publish block with error logging and
-> exception should be rethrown to roll back the transaction.
+> publishing.
+The exception should be rethrown to roll back the transaction.

 ```apex
 trigger AccountTrigger on Account(before insert) {